danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

 # Edgar CIK Downloader
 This project is a Spring Boot-based service that downloads and updates CIK (Central Index Key) data from the SEC (U.S. Securities and Exchange Commission) for public companies.

-The service stores the CIK data in a RDBS (e.g. MySQL) database and supports enrichment with stock exchange information.
+The service stores the CIK data in a RDBMS (e.g. MySQL) database and supports enrichment with stock exchange information.

 There are endpoints to retrieve the CIK data by CIK or ticker.